blink1073/todomvc-demo/README.md

 npm run build
 ```

-Navigate to `example`
+- Navigate to `example`.
-Start an http server (using node or python).
+- Start an http server (using node or python).
-Visit the url provided by the server.
+- Visit the url provided by the server.